jxnl/blog/docs/writing/posts/improving-rag.md

 ## Start with Synthetic Data

-One of the biggest mistakes I see people making is spending too much time on synthesis without understanding if the data is being retrieved correctly.
+One of the biggest mistakes I see people making is spending too much time on synthesis / generation without understanding if the data is being retrieved correctly.
 To avoid this, generate a large set of synthetic questions and expected answers to evaluate your system's precision and recall before using real user data.

 - Create synthetic questions for each text chunk in your database
 - Use these questions to test your retrieval system